Please click on the following link to read our June newsletter: June 2019

 Parents/Carers are invited to a drop-in session between 12:15 and 14:00 on the afternoon of Friday 15th to view proposed plans for the extension to the school.
 The architect, contractor, landscape architect etc will be present to answer any questions that you may have.
 If you click on the following link you will be able to view the proposal.
 Plans for Gullane expansion

 Please click on the following link to find out the latest news from the classes.
-This is a busy time of the year so you may wish to take note of the Diary for the Diary section. v2 Dec 2018-Jan 2019
+This is a busy time of the year so you may wish to take note of the Dates for Diary section. v2 Dec 2018-Jan 2019

 I have uploaded the holidays to the School’s Google Calendar and will add other dates and events when they are decided.